Persona is a complex term that means different things to different people and different discourse communities, communities of practice.

 - how a person or literary character presents him/her/themselves/theirselves to the world.
 For instance, is the person or character playing a familiar role, perhaps an Archetypal Role (e.g., The Soldier, Rock Star, Magician, more)

 - a user of an application, product, or service that represents other users

 - a rhetorical construct based on rhetorical analysis,

 Below is a discussion of the uses of persona in literature, writing studies, and customer discovery.

 Persona in Writing Studies

 Persona in Writing Studies is broadly concerned with the role of persona in communication and ways writers can work with the concept of persona to improve their communications.

-A persona refers to a rhetor’s effort to project a certain sort of personality style or set of values.
+From the perspective of Writing Studies, a persona refers to a writer’s effort to project a certain sort of personality style or loyalty/leadership in a community.
 For instance,

 - a politician could pander by attempting to appear religious when the last time he viewed a church was watching the Exorcist or The Two Popes.